Welcome to our best tent for desert camping roundup!

-This tent is for sleeping only.
+This one person tent is for sleeping only.
 There are some windows for if you want to lie down during the day and take a reading or phone break.
 These windows can also keep you cool at night.

 If the weather conditions are cold, users say the tent holds heat well and protects you from dusty wind.
 Although, they also say it’s difficult to get comfortable in such a small tent.
 Other users didn’t have this issue and enjoyed the tent’s integrated interior mattress.

 Customers found carrying the tent an issue, though—it’s heavy because it’s canvas.
 Canvas tents are more durable than polyester tents, though, so you may feel the weight is worth the lifespan.